-Our membership has grown exponentially in the past 15 years — it includes ministries and sector organizations that are responsible for skills promotion.
+Our membership has grown exponentially in the past 15 years — it includes ministries and sector organizations that are responsible for national skills promotion.

 We are apolitical, but we do not shy away from discussing the problems of the world.
 WorldSkills and our Members believe that skills are uniquely effective in tackling economic and social inequities.

 We take a lead in demonstrating how skills can combat these challenges.